gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 Job succeeded!
 ```

 Let's take a moment to explain what’s going on, starting with the various flags.
 The `--runner dataflow` flag tells the Apache Beam SDK to run this on GCP Dataflow, including executing all the steps required to make that happen.
 This includes, compiling the code and uploading it to the `--staging_location`.
 Later the staged binary will be run by Dataflow under the `--project` project.
 As this will be running “in the cloud”, the pipeline will not be able to access local files.
-Thus for both the `--input` and ` --output` flags, a bucket on GCS is used, as this is a convenient place to store files.
+Thus for both the `--input` and ` --output` flags are set to paths on GCS, as this is a convenient place to store files.
 Finally the `--worker_harness_container_image` flag specifies the docker image that Dataflow will use to host the workcount.go binary that was uploaded to the `--staging_location`.

 Once wordcount.go is running, it prints out helpful information, such as links to the the Dataflow console.
 The console displays current progress as well as a visualization of the pipeline as a directed graph.
-Eventually the locally running wordcount.go will end when the pipeline successes or fails.
-Once this occurs, the logs link can provide useful information about what occurred.
-The local wordcount.go invocation can be interrupted at any time, but the pipeline will continue to run on Dataflow until it either succeeds or fails.
+The local wordcount.go continues to run only to display status updates.
+It can be interrupted at any time, but the pipeline will continue to run on Dataflow until it either succeeds or fails.
+Once that occurs, the logs link can provide useful information.

 # Art history (more complex example)